ssMaritime.com - Enter a world of Classic Passenger Liners

 Parts of this page has been written by Samuel Elisha.

-Due to Dr. Reuben Goossens having retired due to old age and illness, as I am an old friend since the early 1980’s, of both Reuben and his late wife Betty, and I will be writing parts of this page, whilst some other parts will still be by Reuben Goossens.
+Due to Dr. Reuben Goossens having been forced to retire, due to his old age and illness, and as I am an old friend since the early 1980’s, of both Reuben and his late wife Betty, may she rest in peace, I will be writing parts of this page, whilst some other parts will still be by Dr. Reuben Goossens.
 However, I will always sign off as follows.
 S.E.

 Introduction:

-However, I trust the features Reuben has online will continue to provide all Classic Liner enthusiast’s, Crew, those who have sailed on any of the ships that he has online, and those who simply love sailing on those wonderful Ships, and those who are Ship enthusiasts, or those who are just seeking information.
-I trust that this site will in one way or another provide a great deal of pleasure and that many will relive many happy memories!
+However, I trust the features Reuben has online will continue to provide all Classic Liner enthusiast’s, Crew, those who have sailed on any of the ships that he has online, and those who simply love sailing on those wonderful ships that were real Liners, and those who are true ship enthusiasts and those who are just seeking information.
+I trust that ssmaritime.com will in one way or another provide a great deal of pleasure and that many will relive many happy memories!

 S.E.

 I was given permission to state; that over the years I have been greatly honoured by some of the most famous people on earth, including an email from the now late H.R.H.
-Price Philip, who wrote me to thank Reuben for the feature on the S.S.
-Gothic on which He and the Queen sailed on he from 1952 to 1954.
+Price Philip, who wrote me to thank Reuben for the feature on the Royal Yacht “Gothic” on which He and the Her Majesty sailed on in 1952 to 1954.

-Some time ago, Dr. Reuben Goossens discovered a number of ships which he had already started and they were either close to being completed or they needed to be finished, and a few still required quite some work to be done be completed.
-Of course none of these were listed on the ssmaritime Index.
-Thus with my assistance myself and Reuben have been able to bring the last added ships online, for as I would not have been able to do this all by myself, due to my lack of knowledge.
+Some time ago, Dr. Reuben Goossens discovered a number of ships which he had already started and they were either close to being completed or they needed to be finished, to date some still required some work to be done in order to be completed.
+Of course these were completed and are all listed on the ssmaritime Index.
+Thus with my assistance Reuben was able to bring the last added ships online, for as I would not have been able to do this all by myself, due to my lack of knowledge.
 S.E.

-There are many emails/letters thanking Reuben online, and they can be found on Dear Mr. Goossensof course there was also one, from Buckingham Palace which we could not publish for obvious privacy reasions.
-Reuben.
+There are many emails/letters thanking Dr. Reuben online, and they can be found on Dear Mr. Goossens, there was also an email from Buckingham Palace, which sadly he was unable to publish it, for obvious privacy reasions.

 There are countless amazing ships to be found on the ssMaritime Index (another link is located at the bottom of this page).
 However, apart from the S.S.
 United States above, sadly there are now no more ships to come as Dr. Reuben Goossens can no longer write any further.
 I have been his friend and assistant since the early 1980’s, yet sadly I do not have much knowledge in regard to the world of shipping, but glad to assist in a small way and finish what he really had already done.
 Reuben became a good friend of then P&O (Carnival’s) Australia’s director Sture Myrmell almost from when he arrived in Australia from the U.S.A.
 Since 1958 Reuben has been on many world voyages and cruises.
 In addition he was also invited on various ships to lecture with several companies, however he always paid for his cruise, and yet he would still give lectures as a paying guest.
 For he enjoyed living in a De-Luxe suite, since 2002, he had to use his scooter.
 I have lost count of his countless voyages/cruises, but it is well over 200 plus?
 S.E.